GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 settings and re-saving alternate sources for every image asset destined for a production website would introduce a huge bottleneck in your daily work.

-As you learned in [Image Formats and Compression](#), the most efficient encoding for an image will always be dictated by its content, and as you learned in [Responsive Images](/learn/images/responsive-images/), the alternate sizes you'll need for your image sources will be dictated by the position those images occupy in the page layout.
+As you learned in the modules covering Image Formats and Compression, the most efficient encoding for an image will always be dictated by its content, and as you learned in [Responsive Images](/learn/images/responsive-images/), the alternate sizes you'll need for your image sources will be dictated by the position those images occupy in the page layout.
 In a modern workflow, you'll approach these decisions holistically rather than individually—determining a set of sensible defaults for images, to best suit the contexts in which